 1. INTRODUCTION

-A sanitary sewer system is a combination of pipelines, valves, pump stations, manholes, and other auxiliary infrastructure designed, operated, and maintained to convey sewage from system users to a downstream wastewater treatment plant or facility.
+This General Order regulates sanitary sewer systems designed to convey sewage.
+For the purpose of this Order, a sanitary sewer system includes, but is not limited to, pipes, valves, pump stations, manholes, syphons, wet wells, diversion structures and/or other pertinent infrastructure, upstream of a wastewater treatment plant headworks.
+A sanitary sewer system includes:

+Laterals owned and/or operated by the Enrollee;

+Satellite sewer systems; and/or

+Temporary conveyance and storage facilities, including but not limited to temporary piping, vaults, construction trenches, wet wells, impoundments, tanks and diversion structures.

+Sewage is untreated or partially treated domestic, municipal, commercial and/or industrial waste (including sewage sludge), and any mixture of these wastes with inflow or infiltration of stormwater or groundwater, conveyed in a sanitary sewer system.
 Sewage contains high levels of suspended solids, non-digested organic waste, pathogenic bacteria, viruses, toxic pollutants, nutrients, oxygen-demanding organic compounds, oils, grease, pharmaceuticals, and other harmful pollutants.

-Sewage spilled from a sanitary sewer system threatens public health, beneficial uses of waters of the State, and the environment.
+For the purpose of this General Order, a spill is a discharge of sewage from any portion of a sanitary sewer system due to a sanitary sewer system overflow, operational failure, and/or infrastructure failure.
+Sewage and its associated wastewater spilled from a sanitary sewer system threatens public health, beneficial uses of waters of the State, and the environment.

 This General Order serves as statewide waste discharge requirements and supersedes the previous State Water Resources Control Board (State Water Board) Order 2006-0003-DWQ and amendments thereafter.
 All sections and attachments of this General Order are enforceable by the State Water Board and Regional Water Quality Control Boards (Regional Water Boards).
 Through this General Order, the State Water Board requires an Enrollee to: